helapie/Unofficial-Ink-Ribbon-Compendium-MYZ/README.md

 Update: 19/8/2026:
 Hiya, I've been working on testing what I've done, and it works, what helped was remembering to add the assets data folder as well as the other things, so for example I made a world just to later add the Compendium, but adding only the 'packs folder' wasn't enough, but then I added the contents from the 'data' folder (replacing the original) as well.
 And everything appeared!

-The world.json I think just renames the world so it isn't necessary to copy that tbh, except if you wanted to use it as a placeholder so you know it's not been used for a new game yet.
+The world.json I think just renames the world so it isn't necessary to copy that tbh, except if you wanted to use it as a placeholder so you know it's not been used for a new game yet and cover image.

 ---